Probabilistic call by push value: Full Abstraction

 \subsection{Outline of the proof.}

-We reason by contradiction and assume that two closed terms $M_1$ and $M_2$ have different semantics.
+We reason by contrapositive.
+Assume that two closed terms $M_1$ and $M_2$ have different semantics.
 Remember from Section~\ref{subsec:model-pcoh}, that a closed term of type $\sigma$ is interpreted as a vector with indices in the web $\Web{\Psem\sigma}$, so that there is $a\in\Web{\Psem\sigma}$ such that $\Psem{M_1}_a\neq\Psem{M_2}_a$.
 We want to design a term that will separate $M_1$ and $M_2$ observationally.

 We define a \emph{testing term} $\TSEQ{}{\Testt a}{\LIMPL{\EXCL\Tnat}{(\LIMPL{\EXCL\sigma}\ONE)}}$ that will depend only on the structure of the element $a$ of the web.
 We then use properties of the semantics (namely that terms of type $\LIMPL{\EXCL\Tnat}\tau$ can be seen as power series) to find reals $\vec p$ such that $\LAPP{\Testt a}{\STOP{\Ran{\vec p}}}$ separates $M_1$ and $M_2$: